Financial Support for Individuals and Families

 If you are eligible and want to access the support please contact the following.
 It takes 10 working days excluding bank holidays to process any applications.

 Tel: 01282 433740 extensions: 1024, 1025 and 1026

 Test and Trace Self Isolation Payments

-From 28 September 2020, eligible individuals are entitled to a Test and Trace Support Payment or discretionary support payment of £500.
-This is to support people on low incomes who are unable to work from home if they are told to self-isolate by NHS Test and Trace and will lose income as a result.
+The Test and Trace Support Payment (TTSP) or discretionary support payment of £500 is to support people on low incomes who are unable to work from home if they are told to self-isolate by NHS Test and Trace, or are the parent or guardian of a child/young person who has been told to self-isolate by their school or nursery, and will lose income as a result.

 These payments are designed to help ensure people who have tested positive for COVID- 19 and their close contacts self-isolate for the required period to stop the onward spread of the virus.
 They are also designed to encourage individuals who are eligible for this payment to get tested if they have symptoms.
 This is important to help stop the transmission of COVID-19 and avoid further economic and societal restrictions.

 Self Isolation Payment update – 11 January 2022